mirumee/django-prices/README.md

 7. Run `python manage.py makemigrations` and `python manage.py migrate`.

-8. If you use forms, remove `currency` argument and add list of choices `available_currencies`.
-Moreover, remove `MoneyField` from `ModelForm`'s fields list; you should declare it explicitly:
+8. In your forms, remove the `currency` argument and add `available_currencies` with available choices.
+If the form specified `MoneyFields` in `fields` option, replace those with explicit declarations instead:
 ```python
 AVAILABLE_CURRENCIES = [("BTC", "bitcoins"), ("USD", "US dollar")]